Ljrr3045/Ljrr3045/README.md

 # 💫 About Me:
-Hello 👋 I'm a experienced Full Stack Developer, with over 3 years of hands-on experience in the software development industry.
-Proficient in System Architecture, Front-end/Back-end development and Web3/Blockchain development.
-Contributing to the creation of efficient applications and infrastructures.
+Hello 👋 I'm an experienced Full Stack Developer, with over 3 years of hands-on experience in the software development industry.
+Proficient in System Architecture, Front-end/Back-end development and Web3/Blockchain development, contributing to the creation of efficient applications and infrastructures.

-Skilled in JavaScript/TypeScript, React.js, Next.js, Node.js, Express.js, MongoDB, Vercel, AWS, Serverless, Lambda and Smart Contract development (Solidity, Ethers.js, Foundry and Hardhat).
+Skilled in JavaScript/TypeScript, React.js, Next.js, React Native, Expo, Node.js, Express.js, MongoDB, Vercel, AWS, Serverless, Lambda and Smart Contract Development (Solidity, Ethers.js, Foundry and Hardhat).
+Currently expanding my knowledge in Artificial Intelligence (AI) to explore new ways of building smarter and more innovative solutions.

-Lead the technical development of innovative B2B and B2C products, including infrastructures and web applications.
-Managed development teams and drove successful project launches.
-Extensive experience in client and server-side functionalities, integrating blockchain standards and conducting smart contract audits.
+I have led the technical development of innovative B2B and B2C products, including infrastructures and web applications.
+I have managed development teams and driven successful project launches, with extensive experience in client and server-side functionalities.

 Passionate about leveraging blockchain technology to enhance transparency and trust in applications.
-Proven track record in deploying smart contracts on Ethereum and Polygon blockchains, designing custom ERC20, ERC721, and ERC1155 contracts for DeFi and NFT projects.
+Proven track record in deploying smart contracts on Ethereum and Polygon blockchains and designing custom smarts contracts for DeFi and NFT projects.

-If you're seeking a dedicated Full Stack Developer with expertise in Front-end/Back-end development and Web3/Blockchain technology, let's connect.
+If you're seeking a dedicated Full Stack Developer with expertise in Front-end/Back-end development, Web3/Blockchain technology, and a growing passion for AI, let's connect.
 I'm eager to discuss how my skills and experience can contribute to your projects and initiatives 🙌

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/luis-rivero-blockchain-full-stack-dev) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/Ljrr3045Dev) [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=flat-squeare&logo=telegram&logoColor=white)](https://t.me/LJ_R99)